UniversalDependencies/UD_English-LinES/README.txt

  From UD version 2.5 to version 2.6
   * Only minor error corrections, specifically related to PronType

+ For version 2.9:
+  * Negative adverbs consistently given UPOS PART and
+  * consistent annotation of 'with' as 'mark' when introducing a subordinate clause such as 'with the rush hour at full force'

 --- Machine readable metadata ---

 Documentation status: partial